 There is only one way to completely fail at something—never trying in the first place.
 If you don’t try something, you never succeed.
 You have no chance.

-If you do try something and fail at it, you still have gain from that situation.
+If you do try something and fail at it, you still grow from that situation.
 You can learn from the failures, learn from the mistakes, and then take that knowledge to try again or try something new.

 By trying something, you also have gained any relationships that you have made in the process.
 For example, if you’re applying for a new job at work, it’s always a smart idea to network outside of your department to learn about your potential new role.

-If by some chance you don’t get the new role, you have still gained some new relationships through networking that you can utilize to grow further.
-This can also be a great way to get your name out there even more by giving back so you’re top of mind when the next position opens up.
+If you don’t get the new role, you have still gained some new relationships that will be helpful in the future not only for growth but for keeping your name top of mind when the next position opens up.

 Redefine failure, not as a lack of success, but as a learning experience for what is next.